DatabricksDashboardInADay/DatabricksDashboardInADay/labs/Lab 2 - Data Modelling.md

 ### Final steps

 You have now published the Metric View to Unity Catalog by saving the YAML.
-This makes the metric view discoverable and available to teams and tools, including Databricks Dashboards and downstream analytics, provided they have access enherited from the schema.
+This makes the metric view discoverable and available to teams and tools, including Databricks Dashboards and downstream analytics, provided they have access inherited from the schema.

 If you got any errors you couldn't resolve yourself, review the full definition and compare with your results: